 So what works right now in terms of selling online courses?

-There 4 methods currently work extremely well for selling online courses:
+There are 4 methods currently working extremely well for selling online courses:

 - Facebook Groups